laurentperrinet/Perrinet20PredictiveProcessing/README.md

 sec.
 4), it thus seems necessary to be able to implement full-scale SNNs implementing complex visual processes.
-However, the three different anatomical scales that we have highlighted above (feed-forward, lateral, feedback) seem to be tightly coupled and can difficulty be modeled separately.
+However, the three different anatomical scales that we have highlighted above (feed-forward, lateral, feedback) seem to be tightly coupled and can be difficult to be modeled separately.
 More generally, this is also true for the scales that we have defined, from the macroscopic, to the mesoscopic and microscopic.
 As such, it is highly difficult to produce models which are simple